SpectralFlame/collatz-birb/README.md

 rvar | how fast the value of red changes (gvar and bvar for green and blue) useSeed | if true, uses the value of seed so that you get the same result every time seed | the value of the random seed (currently set to the Battle of Hastings)

-I don't have variables for changing the starting point, but it can be changed by changing the values in translate found in the draw method (for animation) and in the drawChains method (for static).